|NO SIGNIFICANT CHANGE|

 When waste ends up in our landfills, it can indicate how efficiently or inefficiently we are using our resources.
 This is particularly concerning when discarding reusable and recyclable materials such as paper, plastic, organic waste, glass and metal.

 It’s not just the inefficient use of resources that is of concern.
 Some forms of waste produce greenhouse gases (which can affect climate change) and others can have significant health impacts on humans and animals.
 We also need to manage our waste effectively to avoid it polluting the Waikato region’s waterways, air and land.

-Monitoring what’s being thrown out and what’s being recycled can inform councils’ waste management plans including identifying what extra support people need to make recycling easier for them.
-It can also help councils in providing the right information and education to people in the Waikato region to increase awareness of the need to use our resources more effectively and how they can make a difference around this.
+Monitoring what’s being thrown out and what’s being recycled can inform territorial councils’ waste management and minimisation plans including identifying what extra support people need to make waste reduction easier.
+It can also help councils to focus how they provide the right information and education to people in the Waikato region to increase awareness about effective use (and reuse) of resources and the actions they can take to do this.

 Check out related information on our website and other organisations’ websites listed on our Waikato Progress Indicators’ Useful Links page.

 The 2006, 2012 and 2017 figures were taken from Bay of Plenty and Waikato Regions Waste Stocktake, prepared for Bay of Plenty and Waikato Regional Councils by Waste Not Consulting and Eunomia Research & Consulting.
 The tonnage in the Stocktake was estimated using a range of sources and a limited amount of primary research.
 Tonnages for several of the districts were taken directly from the councils’ most recent waste assessments.

 Tonnage data for 2015 was sought directly from all landfills to which waste from Waikato region is known to be taken for disposal.

 There are a number of reasons for the poor waste data held by District Councils, including commercial sensitivities due to contracting out of waste management services.